furulipa1/Hobby--Explorer/README.md

 │── pom.xml
 │── README.md

 ▶️ How to Run the Automated Tests

 You can run the UI automation suite on any machine with Java and Maven installed.

 🛠️ Prerequisites

-Make sure you have:

 Java 17+

 Maven

-Google Chrome (default browser used)
+Chrome

-Git installed
+Git

-Check versions:
+Check your versions:

 java -version
 mvn -version